aselshall/eds/exam/study_guide.md

   - Jupyter Notebook vs. JupyterLab

 **Sample Questions:**
+What are some common tasks in environmental data science?
+a) Analyzing satellite images of forests
+b) Predicting air quality based on weather data
+c) Processing data of Earth system models
+d) All of the above

+Which of the following commands can be used to install Python packages using pip?
+a) pip install package_name
+b) py install package_name
+c) python install package_name
+d) pkg install package_name

 ## 2. Python Basics
 - Lesson 3: Python Basics 1 - Variables and Functions
   - Importing modules and libraries